shreyascodes-tech/deserve/www/docs/app/create-app.md

 ---
-title: The createApp Function
+title: Creating an app

 prev:
     - "/docs/quick-start"
     - "Quick Start"

+next:
+    - "/docs/app/handler"
+    - "The Handler"
 ---

-# The *createApp* Function
+# Creating an app

 This is the core function of this library.
 *createApp* function as the name suggests creates a *DeserveApp* instance